3neutronstar/3neutronstar.github.io/_tabs/about.md

 # Minsoo Kang

-I am a M.S student in Department of Articial Intelligence at Korea University advised by Professor [SungWhan Lee](http://ibi.korea.ac.kr/), and a student researcher in Center for Artificial Intelligence at KIST co-advised by Senior Researcher [Suhyun Kim](https://kdst.re.kr/) .
+I am an M.S. candidate in the Department of Artificial Intelligence at Korea University, advised by Professor [Seong-Whan Lee](http://ibi.korea.ac.kr/), and a student researcher in the Center for Artificial Intelligence at KIST co-advised by Senior Researcher [Suhyun Kim](https://kdst.re.kr/) .
-I am especially interested in debiasing representation, data augmentation, and data-free continual learning.
+I am especially interested in robust model training, such as data augmentation and data-free continual learning.
-My previous research has been focused on a real-world applicable method by utilizing reinforcement learning.
+My previous research had focused on a real-world applicable method by utilizing reinforcement learning.

 <!-- [[Google Scholar]](https://scholar.google.com/citations?user=INQVkzcAAAAJ&hl=ko) -->
 [[github]](https://github.com/3neutronstar/)